Photo credit: Marina McClure

 Kate Mulley is an internationally acclaimed playwright, librettist/lyricist, producer, dramaturg and collage artist whose work explores gender, power, place and desire through a feminist, and often historical, lens.
 Her work has been developed and performed on four continents and online by the cell theatre, Home of the Arts, Balcony Arts, The Tank, Hayes Theatre Company, Luna Stage, Shanghai Dramatic Arts Center, Dixon Place, The Flea, Theatre503 and the Soho Theatre, among others.

 Her musical Razorhurst, written with composer Andy Peterson, was commissioned by and had its world premiere at Luna Stage.
 Razorhurst, which musicalizes the lives of Sydney gang leaders Kate Leigh and Tilly Devine, received its Australian premiere at the Hayes Theatre in Sydney.
 Outlaw, a musical about the Australian outlaw Ned Kelly written with Andy Peterson, has been developed at Catwalk Art Residency, FORGE Fuel, and Barn Arts Collective and performed at Dixon Place and Dartmouth College.
 Female Complaints, a musical about Inez Burns, a pre-Roe San Francisco abortionist, written with Tina deVaron, has been developed at Catwalk Art Residency, Soaring Gardens Artist Retreat and VoxLab at Dartmouth College.
+Kate is also the co-librettist of In the Light with Nathan Wright, with music & lyrics by Michael Mott.

 Her play The Tutor, originally produced in the New York International Fringe Festival, has been translated into Mandarin and performed at the Shanghai Theatre Academy and the Shanghai Dramatic Arts Centre and published in Mandarin.